-The magic moment occurs when you execute a team play to secure a victory (stating the obvious!)
+The magic moments occur when you execute a team play to secure a victory (stating the obvious!)
 However R6 does an incredible job at facilitating this through it’s mechanics.
 In combining operator skills you can create plays that are extremely difficult to counter for example, a Thermite charge to blast through a barricaded wall, a shield to block any defender bullets and glaz’s covering fire issued from a vantage point behind.
 Perfect execution is incredibley rewarding.

 Once again the game uses the diverse and incredibly designed set of operators to allow players to slot different abilities together to create interesting and clever scenarios.

-Low hit points means tension is high
+Low player hit points means tension is high

-Shots are lethal, most operators only take a few shots to down.
+Shots are lethal, most operators only take a few shots to kill.
 This works hand in hand with how the game facilitates team play, communication and strategies.
 Your carefully laid plans can come apart with a few good shots from the opposing team.
 Resulting in very tense situations!

 Gaining an advantage through listening